 Fast Facts – The Arc Northern Chesapeake Region

-For 62 years, The Arc Northern Chesapeake Region (The Arc NCR) has helped people with differing abilities build better lives one person at a time.
+Since 1953, The Arc Northern Chesapeake Region (The Arc NCR) has helped people with differing abilities build better lives one person at a time.
 The Arc NCR currently offers the following services to individuals with differing abilities living in Harford and Cecil Counties:

 - Supported Employment Services to adults